-The basic requirements above result in the following needed data elements.
-Note that for a specific implementation, only the first two are required.
+The basic requirements above result in the following data elements for a fully compliant implementatios.
+Note that a minimal implementation would only require the first two data elements.
 In the table below, the first column lists which type of energy objects are relevant: device, PI, or component.
+The second column lists the requirement level, mandatory, recommended, or optional.